Proximities TooPosted on Oct 18 2013

 Lisette: Asia is a made-up name.
 How does one put a finger on space?
 Thinking of Asia, I think of family.
 I think of Jade.
 She came from China as a baby.
 She is my friend’s daughter; she is adopted.
 Asia, I think, ancient civilization, family, unity, celebrating, adornment.
 Eastern philosophy, the spiritual in tune with the physicality of life.
 A weaving.
 Details, an invitation.
 My friend Leslie asked me “would anyone know she is adopted?”
 Would anyone know.
 I think of Jade given gifts as she left China.
 Leslie a new mom.
 Would anyone know?
 Knowing me, knowing you…….. who really cares.

-Archive, Creative Inquiry, Latest News, News, News Front
+Archive, Creative Inquiry, Latest News, MFA Programs, News, News Front